 Everyone tries to save their hard-earned money and avoid taxes.
 And according to the Internal Revenue Manual, it is legal to avoid, minimize, and reduce paying income taxes.
 However, there are various federal and state rules at play.
 Knowing the difference between evasion and avoidance is necessary.
 But if you have not been paying taxes over the years, you are likely to get a notice from the Internal Revenue Service (IRS).
-If proven guilty, tax fraud and evasion crimes can burn deep holes in your pocket and you may even end up in jail.
+If proven guilty, tax fraud and evasion crimes can burn deep holes in your pocket, and you may even end up in jail.
 If you have received a notice from the IRS or suspect receiving one, you should immediately contact a tax evasion attorney.
 Having an attorney by your side is the best way to deal with federal and state tax departments.

 Another employment tax fraud is employee leasing.
 In this type of fraud, the employer leases or outsources their workforce and their payroll responsibilities.
 When employees are outsourced, the company they are outsourced to has the responsibility of paying employees and collecting taxes from them.
-Often these companies collect employment taxes, fold-up their business, and disappear leaving a tax liability.
+Often these companies collect employment taxes, fold up their business, and disappear, leaving a tax liability.

 Because tax fraud and evasion fall under the purview of both civil and criminal law, an offender can be imposed with monetary fines, jail time, or a combination of both.
-Tax evasion and fraud is a felony crime and attracts the most stringent of punishments from the law enforcement.
+Tax evasion and fraud is a felony crime and attracts the most stringent of punishments from law enforcement.

 The monetary fine imposed on the offender depends on the severity of the crime.
 Typically, a tax evader can be charged a fine of anywhere between US$ 10,000 to US$ 250,000.
 The amount is calculated by levying interest on 75% of the tax owed by the offender.
 For corporations, the fine can be as much as US$ 500,000.
-Depending on the severity of the tax fraud, the offender can be sentenced to one to five years in federal prison.
+In addition, depending on the severity of the tax fraud, the offender can be sentenced to one to five years in federal prison.
 The time an offender spends in jail will depend on the amount of money they hid and the nature of their case.
 Besides paying fines and spending time in prison, the offender is also liable for paying court fees, filing taxes, and paying the money they owe to the IRS.

 Hiring a tax evasion defense attorney will benefit you in the following ways:

 Have you received a notification of a tax audit or been served a notice by the IRS?
 We can help you stand your ground and protect yourself from stringent punishments.
-Fill in the form provided alongside and we will help you find the best tax fraud defense lawyer near you.
+Fill in the form provided alongside, and we will help you find the best tax fraud defense lawyer near you.